NIEHS/SmartScope/docs/source/installation/environment.rst

 AWS connection information
 **************************

+.. note:: This feature is currently not functional in v0.8

 This section is required if the USE_AWS=True and if the information is not stored in ~/.aws Please view `AWS S3 <https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html>`_ information on these variables